kgisl/pythonFDP/manual/lab9-mergesort.py.md

 ## Interview Grade
-1.Why quicksort is better than mergesort?
+1. Why quicksort is better than mergesort?
+2. Is there a way to implement a hybrid sort (which uses MergeSort and InsertionSort)?
+What is the algorithm for this?

 ## CyberDojo session
 - CD extrenal Link : http://cyberdojo1.kgfsl.com/kata/edit/B006BC6DA0?avatar=bee